internal-page-background-header

 Dropbox has certainly come a long way in developing its document management tools, especially in its enterprise versions, but it still falls short compared to the best in the market.

-It does feature the ability to create multiple iterations of documents, seek comments and approvals from multiple stakeholders.
-However, for businesses working on complex projects in highly regulated sectors, where Quality Management is of paramount importance, many workflow features are not present that should help safeguard developments projects from ‘risk’.
+It does feature the ability to create multiple iterations of documents while seeking comments and approvals from multiple stakeholders.
+However, for businesses working on complex projects in highly regulated sectors, where Risk Management is paramount, Dropbox lacks some key workflow automation and control features.

 When a DMS becomes an eQMS